Construction still in progress in Belem as Brazil readies to host COP30

 In Spain, the town of El Granado recorded 46°C on Sunday, setting a new national heat record for June.
 The previous high of 45.2°C was set in Seville in 1965.

 In Italy, 21 cities—including Milan, Naples, Venice, Florence, and Rome—were placed on high alert.
-In Greece, authorities warned of wildfire risks as strong winds fueled a large fire south of Athens on Thursday, prompting evacuations near the ancient Temple of Poseidon and damaging nearby homes.
+In Greece, authorities warned of wildfire risks as strong winds fuelled a large fire south of Athens on Thursday, prompting evacuations near the ancient Temple of Poseidon and damaging nearby homes.

-Portugal also faced extreme heat, with temperatures above 40°C expected and Lisbon placed under a “red warning” for dangerous heat through Monday night, according to the Portuguese Institute for Sea and Atmosphere.
+Portugal also faced extreme heat, with temperatures above 40°C expected and Lisbon placed under a 'red warning' for dangerous heat through Monday night, according to the Portuguese Institute for Sea and Atmosphere.

 London is forecast to reach 35°C on Monday, potentially marking the UK’s hottest day of the year so far.